LetTheWookieWin92/T1A3_SERS/src/README.md

 Given the high volume of students and potential classes present at any large institution, a bespoke system is required to ensure staff members can perform rapid, accurate record keeping.
 Such a system must also carry out any necessary validation in respect of class enrolments, in order to ensure consistency and prevent potential errors.

 The proposed terminal application would serve as a digital platform for staff members to read and update student enrolment profiles and class lists.
-Using the application, staff members would be able to look up individual students using their unique identifier, view their current enrolment, add or remove classes and identify recommended classes, based upon the student’s program.
+Using the application, staff members would be able to look up individual students using their unique identifier and view their current enrolment.
 Additionally, staff members would be able to view the list of available classes and their current occupancy.

-The application would provide a range of visual prompts to assist the staff member to make changes to student enrolments and would prevent them from making errors, for example over-subscribing a class, which could lead to broader problems for the institution.

 <br>